jana388/Goal-Manager/README.md

 # Empty Object

-We will make a **C# script** in the Project and name it *GameController* Then
+We will make a **C# script** in the Project and name it `GameController`

-We will add an empty object in the Hierarchy and name it Game Controller
+Then we will add an empty object in the Hierarchy and name it also *Game Controller*

 This game object will exist in the scene, but will not interact with any object in the game.

-we need a component that will be able to track the score
+We need a component that will be able to track the score
+> Why do we need game controllers in a game?
+>
+> If the game is more complex and we want the game to manage a state, for example, restarting the game
+>
+> It will also help us handle game events which we will make in the future
+>
+> Since we want our game to keep track of the score and update the UI when scoring a goal, a game manager is perfect for this case

-We can even add a colour to it in the Inspector like this
+We can even add a colour to the *Game Manager* in the Inspector like this

 ![Screenshot (385)](https://github.com/user-attachments/assets/44182145-f4d8-41b8-ab99-9c88be0d8f5e)

-Then we put our script on the Empty object by clicking and dragging
+Then we put our script on the Empty object by clicking and dragging the script to the Game Controller object in the Inspector

-and we are ready to code.
+Open the C# script and we are ready to go

 # Coding the Game Controller

-Open the Game Controller in Mictrosoft Editor
+Open the Game Controller in Microsoft Visual Studio

-Since I am using the Text Mesh pro for my Ui, I am using the ... for it because without it the code could not be classified.
+Since I am using the *Text Mesh Pro* for my UI, I will have to add `using TMPro` as one of my directives because without it the code for UI could not be classified

-Other than that, we are only using Unitys ...
+Other than that, we are only keeping the `using UnityEngine` directive
 ![Capture3](https://github.com/user-attachments/assets/2c920588-8fec-4b52-886a-e33936a80b89)

-For this script I will not be using Start and Update void, because we will only need separate voids that will only be updated when the goal is triggered.
+For this script I will not be using `Start` and `Update void`, we will need separate voids that will only be updated when the goal is **triggered**.

-But before that, I will add two variables for the Ui
+Above the `Start void`, I will add two variables for the UI

 ![Capture4](https://github.com/user-attachments/assets/aae7c94a-de41-44c9-a7cf-3c90e339b70b)